jmichalenko/GitIntro/README.md

 ```
 This sets up a hidden folder within your MyBio folder that will keep track of version changes.
 You should also see (Master) beside your prompt now.

-6. Create a file in your new directory by using the touch command:
+6. Create a file in your new directory by using the touch command, or the 'code' command:

 ```
-touch MyBio.txt
+touch MyBio.txt  or code MyBio.txt
 ```

 7. Double click on the file to edit it.
 Type in your name, and a fake student number.